Half Moon Reef

 As communities learn to adapt to a changing climate, healthy oyster reefs will become an increasingly integral part of that process.
-They serve as natural buffers against rising sea tides and hurricanes by forming breakwaters that protect shorelines and wetlands from erosion.
-Those breakwaters keep critical habitat for plants and animals intact.
-They are also one of nature’s most efficient filtration systems, stripping pollutants and minerals from the millions of gallons of freshwater that flow into the sea.
+Their breakwaters keep critical habitat for plants and animals intact; and oyster reefs serve as one of nature’s most efficient filtration systems, stripping pollutants and minerals from the millions of gallons of freshwater that flow into the sea.
 Research shows a healthy one-acre reef can filter approximately 24 million gallons of water each day, making them critical to maintaining a balanced marine ecosystem.

 Using the success of Half Moon Reef as a blueprint, the Conservancy is spearheading three new large-scale oyster reef restoration projects: a 40-acre reef in Galveston Bay, a 45-acre reef in Copano Bay, north of Corpus Christi, Texas, and a 12-acre reef in Florida’s Pensacola Bay.
 Taken together, these projects promise to create fully functional marine habitats that will help restore the health and heritage of the entire Gulf region.